berkterek/dynamic_buffer_sample_repo/README.md

 ### Single Entity Spawning

-The `SingleEntitySpawner` script demonstrates how to spawn a single entity and use a dynamic buffer to manage its components.
+The `OneMonsterSpawnSystem` script demonstrates how to spawn a single entity.

 ```csharp
     [BurstCompile]